-Cultural The site contains a Scheduled Monument and is immediately -/?
-Heritage adjacent to another Scheduled Monument and the Newton House ٦,٠ Heritage GDL.
-These latter two designations are within the wider site promoted for development that also includes land in Midlothian.
-Historic Scotland raises significant concerns about the impact on the Scheduled Monuments and their settings and is likely to object unless impacts are avoided through either revising site boundaries or a robust design that avoided impacts and addressed future management.
-Historic Scotland is also likely to object due to impacts on the immediate setting of the category A-listed Monkton House.
-Historic Scotland also raises concerns over impacts on the Newton House Inventory GDL in Midlothian.
-It is considered there is · Londonno a high potential for unknown archaeological remains in the area. / /2 Landscape The site is a large area of open and fairly level agricultural land -//? located to the south and east of Old Craighall village and contained to the east by the A720 city bypass.
-There is a minor road and tree belt forming the boundary to the north and a narrow belt of mature trees to the south, although the full extent of the proposed development site extends south beyond this into Midlothian.
+Cultural 1- The site contains a Scheduled Monument and is immediately -/?
+Heritage adjacent to another Scheduled Monument and the Newton House l GDL.
+These latter two designations are within the wider site l promoted for development that also includes land in Midlothian. l Historic Environment Scotland raises significant concerns about the l impact on the Scheduled Monuments and their settings and is likely l to object unless impacts are avoided through either revising site l boundaries or a robust design that avoided impacts and addressed l future management.
+Historic Environment Scotland is also likely to l object due to impacts on the immediate setting of the category A- l listed Monkton House.
+Historic Environment Scotland also raises l concerns over impacts on the Newton House Inventory GDL in l Midlothian.
+It is considered there is a high potential for unknown l archaeological remains in the area.
+Landscape The site is a large area of open and fairly level agricultural land -//? l located to the south and east of Old Craighall village and contained l to the east by the A720 city bypass.
+There is a minor road and tree l belt forming the boundary to the north and a narrow belt of mature l trees to the south, although the full extent of the proposed l development site extends south beyond this into Midlothian.
+The l site wraps around the walls of the A-listed Monkton House and l extends west to Old Craighall Road.
+The site is clearly visible from l the A1 to the north (which is on an embankment).
+It screened to an l extent from the A720 to the east due to the topography and the l presence of vegetation by the road.
+There are few features within l the site itself other than infrastructure such as electricity pylons crossing the southern part and a mobile phone mast in the north- l l l l , 1 1 1 1 1 1 · , , 1 ' I an open agricultural setting, to a much larger urban area.
+The site is an open agricultural setting, to a much larger urban area.
+The site is within the green belt.
+Its development would not in itself result in belt forming the boundary to the north and a narrow belt of mature trees to the south, although the full extent of the proposed development site extends south beyond this into Midlothian.
 The site wraps around the walls of the A-listed Monkton House and extends west to Old Craighall Road.
 The site is clearly visible from the A1 to the north (which is on an embankment).
 It screened to an extent from the A720 to the east due to the topography and the presence of vegetation by the road.
-There are few features within the site itself other than infrastructure such as electricity pylons crossing the southern part and a mobile phone mast in the north- east corner.
+There are few features within the site itself other than infrastructure such as electricity pylons crossing the southern part and a mobile phone mast in the northeast corner.
 The openness of the site affords views out including to Inveresk, Millerhill, and Carberry.
 If noise mitigation measures are required, they may have an impact upon the landscape and/or surrounding views from the A720 and the A1.
 Development of the site itself would not represent a logical extension of Old Craighall, being separated from it by another field, however it this intervening field was developed (PM/MH/HSG056) then this site would form the next logical extension.
-The scale of the site is significantly larger than the existing village and therefore the proposals would represent a significant change in the character of this small village in an open agricultural setting, to a much larger urban area.
-The site is within the green belt.
-Its development would not in itself result in settlement coalescence.
+The scale of the site is significantly larger than the existing village and therefore the proposals would represent a significant change in the character of this small village in